Fr0stbyteR/faust2webaudio/README.md

 ```bash
 npm run build
 ```
-To test, put the directory in a local server, then open following pages:
+To test, put the directory in a local server, then open the following pages:

 For Mono ScriptProcessor: `./test/mono.html`